una/personal-goals/ideas-and-misc/book-checklist.md

 ## July 2017
 - [x] The Everything Store: Jeff Bezos and the Age of Amazon -- Brad Stone
 - [x] Girls in White Dresses -- Jennifer Close
-- [ ] The Signal and the Noise -- Nate Silver
+- [x] The Signal and the Noise -- Nate Silver

+## August 2017

+- [x] Solve for Happy: Engineer Your Path to Joy -- Mo Gawdat :star:
+- [ ] A Man Called Ove -- Frederik Backman :star:

 ## On Deck